fredoste101/bmb/README.txt

 --- TODO ---

-add signs where bookmarks are
-	Change info within the file

-	Move bookmark within the file

 add bookmark outside of book
 	How to handle choice of parent? some sort of auto-complete?
 	Open book and choose maybe.
 That is nice :)